 When can I expect my results?

 You will not receive your results at the PSI testing site.
-Approximately 20 days after the closing of each testing period, examinees scores will be reported to state licensing boards, and then mailed to the candidate.
+Approximately 20 business days after the closing of each testing period, examinees scores will be reported to state licensing boards, and then mailed to the candidate.

 What happens if I get my score back, and it turns out that I failed?
 May I take it again?